Now Accepting Contributions!

 Collections curated by project researchers and other contributors bring together a selection of archiveable materials that centre around a specific theme, question, context or event.
 Far from definitive narratives, collections serve as theoretical interpretations that invite further inquiry and discussion.
 If you have an idea for a collection that you or you and your colleagues would like to propose, connect with us at email@example.com.

 Searchable Bibliography of Academic Literature, Research Centers and Initiatives, Past Conferences and Workshops, Community Mobilizations, Creative Works, Other Archives, and More

 Sifting through the vast body of literature and resources in the field of Memory Studies can be a daunting task.
 That is why we've created a searchable bibliography of resources referenced or recommended by researchers associated with our project.
 Our bibliographic section asks what feminist scholars thinking through the transnational dimensions of memory find useful within the mainstream canon, but more importantly, how these thinkers have generated theory, genealogies and praxis beyond the bounds of white Euro-centric understandings of collective remembrance and mourning.

-Utilizing the innovative technologies developed by Northwestern University's Knight Lab, from summer 2021 we will offer researchers and other contributors with established projects support in visualizing their research in StoryMap or interactive, multimedia Timeline formats.
+Utilizing the innovative technologies developed by Northwestern University's Knight Lab, from fall 2022 we will offer researchers and other contributors with established projects support in visualizing their research in StoryMap or interactive, multimedia Timeline formats.
 We will provide the technical assistance and expertise needed to translate your findings into accessible and engaging visuals that ensure that you and/or your team, group or organization's insights journey beyond institutional silos to engage in and catalyze broader conversations.